Zhindonm/metapod/kakuna/Hacker101/CTF/Writeups/micro-cms_v1.md

 - Remember, form submissions aren't the only inputs that come from browsers
 ```

-I started with the obvious SQL injection in the form but I ended up feeling dumb as I looked at
+I started with the obvious SQL injection in the form, I typed `'` in the title and body then hit save, but ended up feeling dumb as I looked at

 ![Image](/resources/images/kakuna/hacker101/ctf/micro-cms_v1/sql_form.png)